 Multiform or fusiform layer.
 It forms association and projection fibers.

-These cells provide support to the neurons.
-They are microglia, astrocytes and oligodendrocytes.
-Microglia are like monocytes and they are involved in phagocytosis.
+Microglia are like monocytes and are involved in phagocytosis.
 They are scavenger cells of the CNS.
 They fuse to form multinucleated giant cells in HIV.

-Oligodendrocytes lay down myelin in the CNS (Remember that Schawnn cells lay down myelin in the peripheral nervous system.
-They are injured in GBS).
-They have a “fried egg” appearance on histology.
-They are injured in multiple sclerosis, leukodystrophies and progressive multifocal leukoencephalopathy.
+Oligodendrocytes lay down myelin in the CNS.
+(Remember that Schwann cells lay down myelin in the peripheral nervous system; they are injured in GBS.)
+Oligodendrocytes have a “fried egg” appearance on histology.
+They are injured in multiple sclerosis, leukodystrophies, and progressive multifocal leukoencephalopathy.

 Ependymal cells line the ventricles of the brain.
 Choroid epithelial cells line the villi of the choroid plexuses and secrete CSF.